The Gypsy's Wife

 "The Gypsy's Wife" is a song written by the Canadian singer-songwriter Leonard Cohen that was first released on his sixth studio album Recent Songs (1979).
-Live recordings of it appear as the fourth track on Field Commander Cohen: Tour of 1979 (2001) and as the thirteenth track on Cohen's Live in London (2009), and the sixth track on ‘Live in Dublin (2013).
+Live recordings of it appear as the fourth track on Field Commander Cohen: Tour of 1979 (2001), the thirteenth track on Cohen's Live in London (2009) and as the sixth track on Live in Dublin (2013).
 It continued to feature regularly in his stage performances until his death.

 Theme and lyrics

 The theme of the song is that of sexual infidelity and it is built around the refrain "And where, where is my gypsy wife tonight?"
 It implicitly references the folk-song, which exists in many versions (e.g. "The Gypsy Rover", "The Black Jack Davy", "The Raggle-Taggle Gypsy"), of the well-born bride who runs away with the gypsies.
 In Cohen's version, it is the gypsy himself who comes home looking for his wife and finds her gone.

 The song then moves in a more biblical direction, referencing Judith and Holofernes (coloured by details from the stories of Salome and Ruth) in the line "Whose head is this she's dancing with on the threshing-floor?", and later Genesis 7–8, the story of Noah and the Flood.

 In her 2012 work, Cohen biographer Sylvie Simmons writes of the song: "Its sensual melody is paired with dark accusatory lyrics that are biblical in tone."
 She called the stern sense of loss Cohen voiced, in the song, "a touch disproportionate", given his long history of finding lovers who were already in relationships with other men.